learn-co-curriculum/react-ts-custom-hooks/README.md

 ```

 Now, to use our more generic version of this hook in the `HomePage` component,
-we just need to make a couple small changes:
+we just need to make a couple small changes.
+We can remove the state variables
+and replace them with our query:

 ```jsx
 // src/components/HomePage.tsx